Large Language Models and Attention-Based AI for Hardware Design and Security: Progress, Challenges, and Opportunities: Attention-Based Hardware design

-LLMs have demonstrated transformative potential not only in digital systems but also in analog systems and is now gaining significant traction.
-These frameworks leverage the contextual understanding, domain knowledge, and generative capabilities of LLMs to address unique challenges in analog circuit design, topology generation, and layout optimization.
-A key area of focus is using LLMs to automate and assist in analog circuit design.
-For instance, Lai et al. introduced AnalogCoder, a training-free LLM agent designed specifically for analog circuit design through Python code generation.
-AnalogCoder leveraged a feedback-enhanced design flow and a comprehensive circuit tool library to automate the design process~\cite{lai2024analogcoderanalogcircuitdesign}.
-It successfully designed 20 out of 24 benchmark circuits, outperforming other LLM-based methods.
-The feedback mechanisms, which included requirement check, simulation and operating point check, DC sweep check, and function check, significantly improved design success rates.
-By archiving successful designs as reusable modular sub-circuits, AnalogCoder simplified the creation of complex circuits.
-Similarly, Chang et al. introduced LaMAGIC, a pioneering framework using language models to generate optimized analog circuit topologies from user-defined specifications, particularly for power converter applications~\cite{chang2024lamagiclanguagemodelbasedtopologygeneration}.
-Leveraging supervised fine-tuning, LaMAGIC can efficiently produce high-quality circuit designs in a single pass, significantly reducing design time compared to traditional methods.
+Similarly, Chang et al. introduced LaMAGIC, a framework that uses language models to generate optimized analog circuit topologies from user-defined specifications, particularly for power converter applications~\cite{chang2024lamagiclanguagemodelbasedtopologygeneration}.
+Leveraging supervised fine-tuning, LaMAGIC can produce high-quality circuit designs in a single pass, significantly reducing design time compared to traditional methods.
 The framework demonstrated a success rate of up to 96\% under strict tolerances and showed superior performance with adjacency-matrix-based formulations for more complex circuits.
-The model's scalability was validated with 6-component circuits, and data augmentation improved generation capabilities.
-These works underscore the role of LLMs in automating repetitive design tasks and improving design accuracy through iterative feedback and modularization.
+Together, AnalogCoder and LaMAGIC show how LLMs can support early-stage analog design through specification interpretation, topology generation, feedback-guided refinement, and reusable design knowledge.
 Another significant application of LLMs is in optimizing analog circuit design processes.
-Chen et al. presented LLANA, a framework that leveraged LLMs to enhance bayesian optimization for generating analog design-dependent parameter constraints~\cite{chen2024llmenhancedbayesianoptimizationefficient}.LLANA reduces simulation requirements while maintaining adaptability across various circuit designs, achieving results comparable to state-of-the-art Bayesian optimization methods with fewer simulations.
-The framework's success is demonstrated in the design of two-stage operational amplifiers, where it achieves better optimization with fewer sampless.
+Chen et al. presented LLANA, a framework that leverages LLMs to enhance Bayesian optimization for generating analog design-dependent parameter constraints~\cite{chen2024llmenhancedbayesianoptimizationefficient}.
+LLANA reduces simulation requirements while maintaining adaptability across different circuit designs, achieving results comparable to state-of-the-art Bayesian optimization methods with fewer simulations.
+The framework's success was demonstrated in the design of two-stage operational amplifiers, where it achieved better optimization with fewer samples.